Key Insights

-In today’s world of frequent and fast trend cycles, pretty much every business is going to have dead stock at one point or another.
-But what does “dead stock” mean?
+In today's world of frequent and fast trend cycles, pretty much every business is going to have dead stock at one point or another.
+But what does dead stock mean?

 What is dead stock?

-Deadstock vs. dead stock
+Deadstock vs. dead stock: what's the difference?

-In some contexts, deadstock is actually coveted by shoppers because the items are no longer available in stores—and their scarcity makes them that much more desirable.
-For example, trendy sneakers, which are more about the brand than the functionality of the shoe, are popular even once they’re technically considered deadstock.
-“Deadstock shoes” is a common search term for such consumers!
+In some contexts, deadstock is actually coveted by shoppers because the items are no longer available in stores, and their scarcity makes them that much more desirable.
+For example, trendy sneakers, which are more about the brand than the functionality of the shoe, are popular even once they're technically considered deadstock.
+"Deadstock shoes" is a common search term for such consumers.
 Vintage clothes and designers have a similar reputation.
-When we refer to inventory you have trouble selling, that’s dead stock.
+When we refer to inventory you have trouble selling, that's dead stock.

-How dead stock can hinder your business efforts
+Why dead stock hurts your business

 For example, let's say you sell home goods: